TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Introduction

-To address the traceability challenges described above in DTC requirements, we propose TVR, a Retrieval-Augmented Generation (RAG) approach that leverages generative LLMs for traceability validation and recovery.
-Unlike existing RAG-based traceability recovery approaches (e.g., \cite{fuchss2025lissa, rodriguez2023prompts}), which primarily rely on retrieval to compute similarity scores between different software artifacts to decide whether a traceability link exists, TVR adopts a fundamentally different use of RAG.
-Specifically, TVR retrieves similar requirement pairs, including both positive (valid) and negative (invalid) traceability examples, and incorporates them into the prompt to explicitly guide and ``teach'' the LLM how to reason about traceability correctness.
 We investigate and leverage 13 LLMs to validate the correctness of traceability links and further recover missing links between requirements.
 We evaluated TVR on 2,132 DTC requirement pairs from an automotive system, achieving an overall accuracy of 98.87\%.
-When handling different variants of requirements, TVR still maintains an accuracy of 97.13\%, demonstrating strong robustness.
-Additionally, TVR successfully identified 502 missing traceability links with an accuracy of 85.50\% within the dataset.
+When handling different requirements variants, TVR still maintains an accuracy of 97.13\%, demonstrating strong robustness.
+Additionally, TVR successfully identified 502 missing traceability links with 85.50\% accuracy within the dataset.

 Our contributions include: \begin{itemize}